 Wake Tech is committed to providing students with the online technology and resources they need for academic success in an online environment.
 As a nationally-recognized leader in online education, Wake Tech offers unparalleled e-learning and technology support to help students reach their goals and advance up the educational ladder into local employment and economic opportunities.

 ITS Help Desk

-The college’s ITS Help Desk offers support for students and employees Monday through Thursday, 7:00 a.m. – 6:00 p.m. and Friday 7:00 a.m. – 5:00 p.m.
-(The Help Desk is open until 8:00 p.m. for the first 2 weeks of the semester).
+The college’s ITS Help Desk offers support for students and employees Monday through Friday, 7:00 a.m. – 8:00 p.m.

 There are several ways connect with the Help Desk:

 - Employees can open a help desk ticket using SchoolDude